Money

 Making better decisions

-The economic complexity of poor people's life hasn't received much scientific attention.
-Since most poor people live with less than $1 a day.
-So economics believe that the poor shouldn't make complex economic decisions
+The economic complexity of poor people’s life hasn’t received much scientific attention.
+Since most poor people live on less than $1 a day.
+So economics believe that the poor shouldn’t make complex economic decisions.

 But that isn't true poor people need to be very rational when it comes to economic matters.
 Due to the lack of financial resources and awful living conditions, they have to reflect on far more economic questions than people in developed countries.